sharif-42/sharif-42/README.md

 - 👯 I’m currently open for work and employment opportunities (remote and relocation).
 - 💬 Ask me about Python, Django, DRF, Docker, Golang, Web Development and so on.
 - 📫 I am just one mail away - [ sharifulcsehstu@gmail.com ]
-- 😄 Pronouns: He, Fat & Happy 😄
+- 😄 Pronouns: Funny & Happy 😄
-- ⚡ Fun fact: I love to sing, I love to travel on my motorcycle.
+- ⚡ Fun fact: I love to sing, I love to travel.

 ### Numbers